numpy/numpy/doc/source/reference/arrays.indexing.rst

 but not for integer arrays or other embedded sequences.

 .. index::
-   triple: ndarray; special methods; get slice
+   triple: ndarray; special methods; getitem
-   triple: ndarray; special methods; set slice
+   triple: ndarray; special methods; setitem
    single: ellipsis
    single: newaxis